TheFantaz/MProctBot/README.md

 # MProctBot

-A bot the protects you
+A bot in the game Minecraft that can follow and protect the player from any threats.

+## Resources Used
+- Javascript
+- Used a premade Nodejs package

-Modes:
+#### Modes:
   - protect: attacks enemies that hit the player
   - aggressive: Kills mobs 16 blocks from the player
   - guard: Kills mobs 4 blocks from the player
   - passive: Attacks nothing

-Chat Functions:
+#### Chat Functions:

   "mode (protect/passive/agressive/guard) " : Changes the mode of the Bot